-If you disagree with our decision after the informal review, you can ask for a formal review.
+If you disagree with our decision after the informal review, you can ask for a formal review for your appeal.
 Formal reviews go to our appeals committee.

 You need to ask for a formal review within 90 days of the date of our informal review determination letter.